-- 1. Align the tabs on the battery at an angle with the tab holes on the system chassis. - 2.
-Place the battery onto its slot in the system chassis. - 3.
+- 1. Connect the battery cable to its connector on the battery and route it using the routing channel. - 2.
+Readhere the adhesive on the battery cable and flip the battery. - 3.
+Align the tabs on the battery at an angle with the tab holes on the system chassis. - 4.
+Place the battery onto its slot in the system chassis. - 5.
 Replace the three (M2x7) screws to secure the battery to the system chassis.